 3. Teaching experience in a CACREP-accredited counselor education program

 2. Experience teaching in a counseling and doctoral program

 4. Ability to teach research methods or statistics

-5. Experience with underserved populations
+5. Experience with diverse and underserved populations

 Required fields are indicated with an asterisk (*).